lemmonas/cse-212-final-project-tutorial/2-sets.md

 ## Big O Notation

 The big O notation for each individual function is O(1).
-In a program with multiple set manipulation functions, the performance will stil be O(1).
+In a program with multiple set manipulation functions, the performance will still be O(1).

 ## Example code